searslan1/nn-alzheimer-classification/README.md

 ## 📌 Project Overview

 This project applies **Convolutional Neural Networks (CNNs)** using **PyTorch** to classify MRI brain images into different stages of **Alzheimer’s disease progression**.
-The aim is to develop a model that can support early detection and staging of Alzheimer’s using deep learning techniques.
+The aim is to develop a model that can support early detection and staging of Alzheimer’s using deep learning techniques, while also demonstrating explainability with **Grad-CAM**.

 ---